-Although Gates never graduated from university, his lack of higher education held him back from building one of the most successful companies of all time in no way.
+Although Gates never graduated from university, his lack of higher education in no way held him back from building one of the most successful companies of all time.

-Gates' parents encouraged him to enter law school at an early age, and also encouraged his competitive spirit.
-His family also regularly attended the Conga Church, a member church of the Congregational Christian Churches, which was a Protestant Reformed denomination.
+Gates' parents encouraged him to become a lawyer, from an early age, and also encouraged his competitive spirit.
+His family also regularly attended a church of the Protestant Reformed denomination.

-In his early teenagehood, Bill attended public elementary school and in 1967 moved to the private Lakeside School.
-It was here that Gates discovered his love for software, and began to program computers with his friend Paul Allen (who has sadly passed away at 65) at the age of 13.
+Gates was a voracious reader who spent hours pouring over reference books, including encyclopedias.
+In his early teenagehood, Bill attended public elementary school, and in 1967 moved to the private Lakeside School.
+It was here that Gates discovered his love for software, and began to program the school computers with his friend Paul Allen (who sadly passed away at the age of 65).
+At one point, he was excused from math classes to pursue his interest in programming.

-Seeing the potential for the microcomputer, Gates left Harvard in his Junior year and decided to devote his efforts to developing a new company, Micro-Soft (the name was changed to Microsoft in 1976), which he had started with his childhood friend Paul Allen in 1975.
+Seeing the potential for the microcomputer, and concerned that he might miss his opportunity, Gates took a leave of absence from Harvard in his Junior year (he never went back) and decided to devote his efforts to developing a new company, Micro-Soft (the name was changed to Microsoft in 1976), which he had started with his childhood friend Paul Allen in 1975.

-The pair were, as put in the Microsoft webpage, "Guided by a belief that the computer would be a valuable tool on every office desktop and in every home, they began developing software for personal computers.
-Gates' foresight and his vision for personal computing have been central to the success of Microsoft and the software industry."
+The pair were, as put in the Gates's official biography webpage, guided by their vision of, "a computer on every desktop and in every home".
+To this end, they began developing software for personal computers.
+Gates' foresight and his vision for personal computing have been central to the success of Microsoft and the software industry.

 In 1979, Microsoft moved its office from Albuquerque to Washington State and one year later the company negotiated an agreement with International Business Machines Corporation (IBM) which would see Microsoft's operating system licensed for use in the next generation of personal computers.